Hi! I’m Dr. Travis D. Goode (“Good”)!

-I am a neuroscientist studying the neurobiology of learning and memory, with a focus on mechanisms relevant to psychiatric disease.
-I am currently a K99/R00 fellow in the laboratory of Dr. Amar Sahay at Massachusetts General Hospital and Harvard Medical School.
+I am a neuroscientist studying the neurobiology of learning, memory, and emotion.
+Currently, I am a K99/R00 (NIMH) Postdoctoral Fellow in the laboratory of Dr. Amar Sahay at Massachusetts General Hospital and Harvard Medical School.

 - - -

-I grew up in East Tennessee and am a first-generation college graduate and scientist.
+I grew up in East Tennessee—I’m a first-generation college graduate and scientist.
 My interests in neuroscience were shaped by my family’s experiences with addiction and mental illness, which continue to motivate my research program.

 - - -

-My work combines behavioral and systems neuroscience approaches to define how neural circuits calibrate complex behaviors.
-The long-term goal of my research is to identify circuit-level mechanisms that can inform therapeutic strategies for psychiatric illness.
+My research combines behavioral, systems, and circuit neuroscience approaches to define how neural circuits calibrate complex behaviors.
+The long-term goal of my research is to identify neurobiological mechanisms that can inform therapeutic strategies for psychiatric illnesses.

 - - -